fishinwind/workshop/rst/tips.rst

 minute without any problem.
 I learned to type on a typewriter (seriously).
 Hunting and pecking is inefficient, and prevents you from spending your valuable time efficiently.
-Moreover, if you're looking at your keyboard, you're *not* looking at the screen, reading and debuggin code.
+Moreover, if you're looking at your keyboard, you're *not* looking at the screen, reading and debugging code.

 There are several good, modern tools to help you type faster.